The Effect of Crypto Rewards in Fundraising: From a Quasi-Experiment to a Dictator Game: Study I - A Quasi-experimental Study

-We collected donation transactions between February 26 and March 4, 2022, from the public wallet of Ukraine donations to focus on the airdrop, with the time zone being UTC.
-Transactions of Bitcoin were collected from the blockchain tracker,\footnote{The address is 357a3So9CbsNfBBgFYACGvxxS6tMaDoa1P.} and transactions of the Ethereum blockchain were collected from the etherscan tracker.\footnote{The address is 0x165CD37b4C644C2921454429E7F9358d18A45e14. } We calculated the USD value of donation contributions using the historical prices of Bitcoin and Ethereum.
-Bitcoin prices were retrieved from Yahoo Finance at a daily frequency, and we used the opening price.
-Ethereum prices vary by minute, and we retrieved the historical price for every transaction based on the timestamps of the transactions.
-There were 14,903 donation transactions on the Bitcoin blockchain and 69,740 donation transactions on the Ethereum blockchain during this observation window.
+We collected donation transactions between 1:00 AM on Feb.
+26, 2022 and 6:00 PM on Mar.3, 2022, from the public wallets of Ukraine to focus on the airdrop.
+We calculated the USD value of donation contributions using the historical prices of Bitcoin and Ethereum based on the daily opening prices.
+There were 14,903 donation transactions on the Bitcoin blockchain and 69,709 donation transactions on the Ethereum blockchain during this observation window.
 In total, \$9,874,757 was raised from the Bitcoin blockchain, and \$16,043,036 was raised from the Ethereum blockchain.
-We plot the histogram of the log-transformed donation transaction size (with no aggregation) for Bitcoin and Ethereum in Figure ~\ref{fig:histogram}.
-We notice some extremely small donations ($<\$1$) for Ethereum.
-We show in a robustness check that this small set of donations has no major impact on our findings.
+We excluded extreme donations above the 99.9th percentile (\$7727.13).
+We sum up donations from the same wallet if they are transacted within the same minute.
+We further removed transactions between 2:00 AM on Mar.
+1, 2022 and 2:00 AM on Mar.
+2 because this period is associated with a potential airdrop.
+We are left with 67,615 donation transactions.